-Average expenditures for family living expenses also show distinct differences depending on the success level of the producer.
-The amount spent on family living expenses progressively increases as the success level decreases.
-Successful producers spend, on average, \$30,778 per year while the stressed producers spend an average of \$39,451 on family living expenses which is higher than the overall average.
-It isn't clear how much can be read into the family living statistics.
-Members of the successful group may be financially successful because they spend less. save more, and therefore, retain more equity over time.
+Successful producers spend, on average, \$27,922 per year while the stressed producers spend an average of \$39,095 on family living expenses which is higher than the overall average.
+It is not clear how much can be read into the family living statistics.
+Members of the successful group may be financially successful because they spend less, save more, and therefore, retain more equity over time.
 It may also reflect the person's management style.
 More specifically, the person that is highly capable of managing expenses relative to generating profits is also likely to have a careful attitude regarding family household spending.

 Another interesting characteristic of agricultural operations is their dependence on off-farm income.
 A legitimate question is whether the financially successful producers have achieved that status because they have substantial income from off-farm sources.
 Data from FARM Assistance participants does not necessarily suggest that financial success comes from income generated off the farm.
-The highest off-farm income is found among the financially stressed producers who, on average, receive \$19,114 annually from off-farm sources.
-Successful producers generate the least off-farm income with \$8,180; meanwhile, the stable producers earn \$15.723.
+The highest off-farm income is found among the financially stressed producers who, on average, receive \$15,744 annually from off-farm sources.
+Stable producers generate the least off-farm income with \$14,233; meanwhile, the successful producers earn \$14,968.

 The final three performance measures and characteristics are the factors included in the FARM Assistance ProScore rating.
-All farms and ranches average a 9.8% Return on Assets (ROA).
-Relative to the ROA usually quoted for agriculture, an ROA of almost 10% is extremely high.
+All farms and ranches average a 10.4% Return on Assets (ROA).
+Relative to the ROA usually quoted for agriculture, an ROA of more than 10% is extremely high.
 One difference is that the FARM Assistance measure of return includes the gains and losses in the market value of long-term real estate and investment assets.
 A change in market value of an asset can be described as an unrealized gain.
 Specifically, an increase in value is not realized or received until the asset is sold and converted to cash.
 Most measures of ROA would not include an unrealized gain because they tend to reflect a short time period where value changes are either insignificant or impossible to measure.
 However, in the case of the 10-year projection of FARM Assistance, it is reasonable to assume that over a long period of time, the change in market value is an important factor in the benefits or returns to holding a land or investment asset.
-By comparison, the most successful producers have a projected 18% ROA, while the stable and stressed producers have an outlook of 8.7% and 2.8% returns, respectively.
+By comparison, the most successful producers have a projected 18.2% ROA, while the stable and stressed producers have an outlook of 11.2% and 1.4% returns, respectively.

 Equity growth, which is measured by the average annual growth in real net worth, directly reflects the severity of the outlook for the stressed group.
-Recall for the stressed group, that for every dollar in receipts, \$0.77 is committed to operating expenses, \$0.10 is committed to interest expense, and \$0.18 is drained through depreciation.
+Recall for the stressed group, that for every dollar in receipts, \$0.77 is committed to operating expenses, \$0.14 is committed to interest expense, and \$0.09 is drained through depreciation.
 Add family living expenses and principal payments, and a steady decline in farm equity would be expected.
-In fact, the farmers and ranchers classified as financially stressed face an outlook that suggests a slight, 3.5%, annual growth in real net worth, likely due to increasing asset values.
-The successful producers' operations, however, are forecasting almost a 20% gain in real net worth.
+In fact, the farmers and ranchers classified as financially stressed face an outlook that suggests a slight (2.5%) annual growth in real net worth, likely due to increasing asset values.
+The successful producers' operations however, are forecasting a 21.7% gain in real net worth.